metrorailings/OwlBlog/content/posts/2022-circa-millions-week-3-predictions.md

 ##### _History_

-Late last year, the Commanders performed well enough against a Philadelphia club that's fully embraced a run-first philosophy on offense.
+Late last year, the Commanders performed well enough on their home turf against a Philadelphia club that's fully embraced a run-first philosophy on offense.
+Can they pull that same feat off again while Carson Wentz is still in the Dr. Jekyll phase of quarterback?

 ***